probmods/ppaml2016/chapters/5-data.md

 # Part 2: Making predictions from data

+Some times, we're more interested in getting model *predictions* than, say, analyzing learned model *parameters*.

 ## Uncertain and reversible financial models

 Estimating Amazon hosting costs for a fictional video streaming company: